Branched coverings of the sphere having a completely invariant continuum with infinitely many Wada Lakes: An explicit example

 We consider the linear hyperbolic toral endomorphism $\overline A$ induced by the matrix

 The map $\overline A: \T^2\to \T^2$ is a nonexpanding Anosov endomorphism of degree $2$; its dynamics is well known, it has invariant stable and unstable foliations with dense leaves.
-It has the very special property that the unstable space does not depend on the preorbit chosen to define it, so it is not structurally stable: generic perturbations do not satisfy this property.
+It is {\em special} meaning that the unstable space does not depend on the preorbit chosen to define it but only on the point.
+This is well known to be not structurally stable: generic $C^1$ perturbations do not satisfy this property (see \cite{prz}).